FatimaAhmadinejad/MyShop/README.md

 Start the FastAPI server

-The main application works without the ML service running locally.
+"The main application works independently of a local ML service.
+Recommendations are served from the deployed ML service on Render."
-Recommendations will fall back to default behavior if the service is unavailable.

 ---
 ### 🔮 Future Improvements